Roles and PoliciesSkip to content Skip to main navigation

 How the Tech Fellows Are Selected

-Recommendations for candidates are accepted from departments.
-Our Tech Fellows are then selected via an interview process that involves a detailed questionnaire and a face-to-face meeting.
+When a new Tech Fellow position is available, the position is posted to the TC Careers website.
+Candidates are then reviewed via an interview process that involves a detailed questionnaire and a face-to-face meeting.

-The criteria for the selection of Tech Fellows are based on technical abilities, knowledge of security policies, teaching or mentoring experience and familiarity with training content development.
+Selection of Tech Fellows are based on technical abilities, knowledge of security policies, teaching or mentoring experience, and familiarity with training content development.
 They must demonstrate openness to innovation, good interpersonal and communication skills, be team workers as well as self-directed learners, be problem solvers and have a flexible schedule.
 We give priority to candidates who respect deadlines, are reliable, proactive, take initiative, are not afraid of making mistakes, can resolve conflicts, accept criticism, and are able to cope with stress.

 The Role of the Tech Fellow